 Notes: Dependent variable is the difference in log of annual mean nighttime luminosity, obtained by averaging VIIRS data at the county level.
 Observations are weighted by share of population in 2008.
-Standard errors are clustered at county level and reported in parentheses. denotes statistical significance at 0.10, at 0.05, and at 0.01.
+We report hetroskedasticity-robust standard errors in parentheses. denotes statistical significance at 0.10, at 0.05, and at 0.01.